Porges/ways-to-play/src/games/morabaraba/morabaraba.md

 > license: "stock-image"
 > ```
 >
 > Two Lesotho herdsmen carrying staffs.
-What appear to be caps are rolled-up balaclava: most of Lesotho is above 1&#x202f;800&nbsp;m, so it is cooler than many neighbouring countries.
+What appear to be caps are rolled-up balaclavas: most of Lesotho is above 1&#x202f;800&nbsp;m, so it is cooler than many neighbouring countries.

 > [!aside]
 >